MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 ### Step 4: Review Microsoft 365 Learning and Training tools

-- **Use Viva Learning to curate learning experiences.** Use [Viva Learning to curate learning modules](/viva/learning) for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
+- **Use Viva Learning to surface all your learning content in one place.** Bring learning content from Microsoft, your organization's SharePoint, and the learning management systems your organization already uses into [Viva Learning](/viva/learning) so your employees can easily access the learning and training content they need without leaving Microsoft Teams.

+- **

 - **Create a learning and development landing page using SharePoint.** Create a SharePoint communication site using the [Learning Central SharePoint Communication site template](https://support.microsoft.com/office/use-the-sharepoint-learning-central-site-template-8a38c30a-746c-4081-8781-3679d6a3c0f6).
 Use the site to direct employees to events, news, and information about required learning and extra-curricular resources.